2021–22 Ulster Rugby season: Six Nations international break

 Robert Baloucoune, James Hume, Michael Lowry, Iain Henderson, Rob Herring, Tom O'Toole and Nick Timoney were called up to the Ireland squad for the 2022 Six Nations Championship on 19 January.
 Bradley Roberts was called up for Wales.

 A depleted Ulster side, missing most of their internationals, defeated Scarlets at home on 28 January.
 Wing Craig Gilroy, who received a yellow card for a dangerous tackle during the game, was later cited and banned for four matches.
 The home tie against Connacht was rescheduled for 4 February, on the eve of Ireland's opening match of the Six Nations against Wales.
 Robert Baloucoune, Michael Lowry and Nick Timoney, who had not been selected for that game, were temporarily released from the Ireland camp back to Ulster.
 Baloucoune and Lowry started, Timoney came off the bench, and Baloucoune scored two tries, in a 32–12 victory.
 Hooker Declan Moore, who had joined Ulster as short-term injury cover from Munster, and had just agreed to a permanent move next season, unexpectedly made his debut after a last-minute injury to John Andrew, and scored a try.
 The following day, James Hume came off the bench in Ireland's 29–7 victory over Wales.

-Fullback Michael Lowry was named on the long list for EPCR European Player of the Year for the 2021–22 season, and made his debut for Ireland against Italy in the Six Nations on 27 February 2022.
+Fullback Michael Lowry made his debut for Ireland against Italy in the Six Nations on 27 February 2022.

 James McCormick, Reuben Crothers, James McNabney, Josh Hanlon, Adam McNamee, Scott Wilson, Jude Postlethwaite, Lorcan McLoughlin and Ben Carson appeared for Ireland in the 2022 U20 Six Nations.